-Living on the breadline in Switzerland
+Why living on the breadline is especially hard in Switzerland

 In 2016, the subsistence minimum income in Switzerland was set at CHF2,247 ($2,355) per month for a single person and at CHF3,981 for two adults with two children.

-People living on social benefit receive a basic allowance of CHF986 per month, depending on the canton.
+People living on social benefits receive a basic allowance of CHF986 per month, depending on the canton.
 This must cover food, clothing, cleaning, personal hygiene, transport and communication.
 Rent, health insurance and health costs are covered separately.

 Pensioners on supplementary benefits are assumed to need a minimum of CHF1,621 francs.